 Preparing Mentally and Physically for the Procedure

 Hair transplants are both a physical and emotional journey.
-Here’s how to prepare:
+Here’s how to prepare:- Arrange for someone to accompany you or drive you home

 - Take time off work for recovery (typically 2–7 days)